 Disclosure requirements for the CFR (contained at SFFAS 32, par.
 23 and SFFAS 29, par.
 42) may also combine the display and/or disclosure for G-PP&E land and permanent land rights and SL and permanent land rights.
-In such cases and to the extent possible, direct references to agency reports for additional category information about G-PP&E land and permanent land rights and SL and permanent land rights and SL and permanent land rights and SL and permanent land rights.
+In such cases and to the extent possible, direct references to agency reports for additional category information about G-PP&E land and permanent land rights and SL and permanent land rights should be made.